"If you love something, let it go..."

 Now, eleven years later, my feelings have deepened, and I see a more whole, intelligent, wise man than I ever saw before.
 Not only do I see this person, but I feel him in everything I do.
 Drew has always captivated my imagination and ignited my passion, but it wasn’t until recently that I think we started to get the hang of love.
 Most couples get tastes of love, moments.
 We had that, too.
 That’s one of the reasons we stuck together, kept coming back.
 But our immaturity and our fear usually covered the love up, that deep, true pool of love that exists between any two people if you look closely enough.
 Drew and I had glimpses of it, but not a dependable practice of it.
 Mostly, we had a strong bond, and a curiosity that kept us coming back.

 About a year and a half ago, I started planning this trip.
 I think that no matter what road I took to get here, I would have ended up here.
 I could have married some stranger at nineteen, or bought a house at twenty-three, or had twins before I was ready, and still, somehow… I think I would have ended up here.
 Or at least, I would have felt the strong, strong need to be doing what I’m doing right now: traveling alone, meditating a lot, writing every day, growing strong and healthy, and becoming the person I want to be.
 Thank god it all worked out.
 Interestingly, I had just started dating Drew again when I began planning this adventure.
 Some people may have called it off.
 I think a lot of people wondered how I could entertain the notion of doing both things at once- loving Drew, and going away for a year.
 It’s not the most conventional thing to do.
 But I had to do it.
-My heart was singing a song about the East, and it had been for a long, long time, and I knew that if I was ever going to do it, the time was now.
+My heart was singing a song about the East, and it had been for a long, long time.
+I knew that if I was ever going to do it, the time was now.
 Well, a year and a half ago, the time was soon.

 Many people in Drew’s position would have balked.
 They would have left.
 Or they would have made me feel bad about going.
 I have no idea what I would have done had the tables been turned.
 I’ve thought about this a lot.
 At the time, I think my insecurities would have been too strong.
 I think I would have loved him, but had to turn away a little.
 I think I would have had to separate our lives.
 I don’t know.
 That’s neither here nor there.
 But Drew did something interesting.
 He continued to love me and support me.

 I remember when I had my first thousand dollars saved.
-Drew took me to Washington Mutual, and we sat down with a financial advisor to figure out the best way to invest my money.
+Drew took me to Washington Mutual, and we sat down with a financial adviser to figure out the best way to invest my money.
 We talked to the guy for a long time, and Drew took notes.
 We started up a CD, and from that point on, I saved and saved and saved.
 Drew would often look at various websites and banks, and suggest the best places to put my money, where I would collect the highest interest.
 He talked to me about CD’s, and mutual funds, and even the stock market.
 He checked out Suze Orman books at the library and let me read them.
 He taught me the beginnings of what I know about money.
 It was so nice to have someone do that with, someone who loved me.

 As the trip got closer, Drew continued to support me, and never made me feel bad about going.
 He went to every goodbye party with me, sat by my side as I hugged one, and then another, and then another of my closest friends goodbye.
 He never expressed any doubts about my journey, only gave me cautious advice when it was relevant.
 He even told me a few times that when he thought about me traveling in the world, he would experience a feeling of joy.
 That opened me up and made me love him even more.
 I can’t think of many people in the world, young couples in particular, that could express that sentiment in the given situation.
 And on my last night, he had dinner with me and my family, and then drove me to Sea-tac.